GuilhermePeralta/GuilhermePeralta/README.md

 - 👋 Hi, I’m @GuilhermePeralta
-- 👀 I’m interested in cars
+- 👀 I’m interested in codes and cars
 - 🌱 I’m currently learning Javascript, Node, Mongo DB and React
 - 💞️ I’m looking to collaborate on world of front end
 - 📫 How to reach me peraltagui04@gmail.com